 Inability to compete for more than one year, due to injury or illness, will result in a single penalty each year if requested by the athlete.
 Single penalization will be in addition to any general zeroing adders or other adjustments to the total list, and will be predicated on upkeep of USSA competitor membership and FIS registration.

 FIS and/or USSA membership must be maintained each year to retain points.
-Medical certificates must be submitted by April 15 for FIS (no exceptions) and by June 15 for USSA.
+Application forms and medical certificates must be submitted by the dates listed earlier in this book under Alpine Important Dates - there are no exceptions to the deadlines.